glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 While you might get away with a gentle joke about the impact on your pocket of the special day, avoid saying anything guests could interpret as you telling them how generous you are.

-Chances are the groom will thank you in his speech, so just remember that discretion is the better part of valour for yours.
+Chances are the Groom will thank you in his speech, so just remember that discretion is the better part of valour for yours.

 ## 2) Don't Embarrass the Bride